 Imagine a diet free culture where we could enjoy time out with friends and family without justifying our food choices or feeling we have to ‘burn it off’ later or compensate for it at our next meal.

 At a chocolate workshop I ran in Singapore, a participant from India asked why western people feel guilt and shame when they eat delicious treats.
 In India, she explained, ‘sweet treats are an important part of our culture that we gift to others if they have given birth, are getting married or have any other reason to celebrate, and we eat these treats without guilt’.

-My initial thought was because we have such an ingrained diet culture that has demonised the very foods that our celebrations and social connections are centred around.
+My initial thought was because we have such an ingrained diet culture, which has demonised the very foods that our celebrations and social connections are centred around.
 Thus, creating internal friction as we want to join in, yet at the same time feel we shouldn’t be indulging in these foods.
-Thus, we are creating guilt when we do indulge.

 Hmmm.
-Before I could form an answer in my mind, a wave of emotion came over me as I realised just how much constrained dieting has taken over our lives in western culture.
+Before I could form an answer in my mind, a wave of emotion came over me as I realised just how much dieting has taken over our lives in western culture.